nelcostaa/Literattus/README.md

 ## 🗃️ Database Schema

-The application uses a robust Oracle database schema with the following main entities:
+The application uses a robust MySQL database schema with the following main entities:

 - **Users**: User accounts and profiles
 - **Books**: Book catalog with Google Books integration